lshpaner/eda_toolkit/source/usage_guide.rst

     :param df: The dataframe to add IDs to.
     :type df: pd.DataFrame
     :param id_colname: The name of the new column for the IDs.
+Defaults to ``"ID"``.
-    :type id_colname: str
+    :type id_colname: str, optional
     :param num_digits: The number of digits for the unique IDs.
+Defaults to ``9``.
-    :type num_digits: int
+    :type num_digits: int, optional
     :param seed: The seed for the random number generator.
 Defaults to ``None``.
     :type seed: int, optional
     :param set_as_index: Whether to set the new ID column as the index.
 Defaults to ``False``.